 - (1) Reflects the push-down of the purchase accounting for our acquisition by USA Compression Holdings on December 23, 2010. - (2) Pro forma selling, general and administrative expense does not include incremental general and administrative expenses we expect to incur as a result of being a publicly traded partnership.
 We expect these expenses to total approximately \$3.1 million per year. - (3) This represents the Texas franchise tax (applicable to income apportioned to Texas) which, in accordance with ASC 740, is classified as income tax for reporting purposes. - (4) Total available horsepower is revenue generating horsepower under contract for which we are billing a customer, horsepower in our fleet that is under contract but is not yet generating revenue, horsepower not yet in our fleet that is under contract not yet generating revenue that is subject to a purchase order and idle horsepower.
 Total available horsepower excludes new horsepower on order for which we do not have a compression services contract.
-As of March 31, 2011, we had approximately 74,000 of additional new compression unit horsepower on order.
-Those units are scheduled for delivery to us between April 2011 and January 2012. - (5) Revenue generating horsepower is horsepower under contract for which we are billing a customer. - (6) Calculated as the average of the month-end revenue generating horsepower for each of the months in the period. - (7) Calculated as the average of the month-end horsepower per revenue generating compression unit for each of the months in the period. - (8) Horsepower utilization is calculated as (i)(a) revenue generating horsepower plus (b) horsepower in our fleet that is under contract, but is not yet generating revenue plus (c) horsepower not yet in our fleet that is under contract not yet generating revenue and that is subject to a purchase order, divided by (ii) total available horsepower less idle horsepower that is under repair. - (9) Calculated as the average utilization for the months in the period based on utilization at the end of each month in the period. - (10) Working capital is defined as current assets minus current liabilities.
+As of September 30, 2011, we had approximately 52,000 of additional new compression unit horsepower on order for delivery to us primarily between January 2012 and March 2012.
+We ordered an additional 4,400 horsepower in October 2011 for delivery during this same period.
+In November 2011, we ordered approximately 88,700 of additional new compression horsepower, of which 24,200 horsepower is expected to be delivered between January 2012 and March 2012 and 64,500 horsepower is expected to be delivered between January 2012. - (5) Revenue generating horsepower is horsepower under contract for which we are billing a customer. - (6) Calculated as the average of the month-end revenue generating horsepower for each of the months in the period. - (7) Calculated as the average of the month-end horsepower per revenue generating compression unit for each of the months in the period. - (8) Horsepower utilization is calculated as (i)(a) revenue generating horsepower plus (b) horsepower in our fleet that is under contract, but is not yet generating revenue plus (c) horsepower not yet in our fleet that is under contract not yet generating revenue and that is subject to a purchase order, divided by (ii) total available horsepower less idle horsepower that is under repair. - (9) Calculated as the average utilization for the months in the period based on utilization at the end of each month in the period. - (10) Working capital is defined as current assets minus current liabilities.